LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 # Cashback App

 A simple application which rewards its users for sending tokens.
+The cashback reward tokens are minted newly and increase the absolute amount of tokens in the network.

 The Cashback App implementation goes as following: